DhruvDoshi/blog-page/_posts/2019-09-01-What-is-Nodes-in-Blockchain-?.md

 #### REFERENCES:

-“What Is Blockchain Technology? - IBM Blockchain | IBM.”
+1. “What Is Blockchain Technology? - IBM Blockchain | IBM.”
 Ibm.com, 2021, www.ibm.com/topics/what-is-blockchain.

-‌Wikipedia Contributors.
+2. Wikipedia Contributors.
 “Blockchain.”
 Wikipedia, Wikimedia Foundation, 16 Oct.
 2021, en.wikipedia.org/wiki/Blockchain.

-“What Is a Blockchain Node and How Is It Used in Cryptocurrency?”
+3. “What Is a Blockchain Node and How Is It Used in Cryptocurrency?”
 NDTV Gadgets 360, gadgets.ndtv.com/cryptocurrency/features/what-is-a-blockchain-node-how-does-cryptocurrency-work-2515427.

-Jimi S. “Blockchain: What Are Nodes and Masternodes?”
+4. Jimi S. “Blockchain: What Are Nodes and Masternodes?”
 Medium, Coinmonks, 5 Sept.
 2018, medium.com/coinmonks/blockchain-what-is-a-node-or-masternode-and-what-does-it-do-4d9a4200938f.